RehabMan/OS-X-USB-Inject-All/README.md

 Note: Do not plan to use the patch long-term.
 It could be problematic.
 If you have more than 15 ports on XHC, you should use FakePCIID_XHCIMux to route the USB2 component of those USB3 ports to EHCI.
 It is easy to stay under the limit if up to 8-USB2 ports are routed off XHC.

-Currently, this kext does not support the latest 100 series boards.
-It would be easy to add.

 This kext may be helpful in installation scenarios as well where broken USB may prevent booting the installer from a USB stick.
 It should work from EFI/Clover/kexts.